-i) Cod in Divisions 2J+3KL (see Agenda I, Annex 1, item 5 in Part D, this volume)
+i) Cod in Divisions 2J+3KL (Annex, item 5)

-The Fisheries Commission with the concurrence of the Coastal State requested the Council to: provide information, if available, on the stock separation in Div.
+The Fisheries Commission with the concurrence of the Coastal State requested the Council to: provide information. if available, on the stock separation in Div.
 2J+3KL and the proportion of the biomass of the cod stock in Div.
 3L in the Regulatory Area and a projection if possible of the proportion likely to be available in the Regulatory Area in future years.
 Information was also requested on the age composition of that portion of the stock occurring in the Regulatory Area.